tamhd/MultiMT/README.md

 MultiMT
 ------

+This is a project for translating one language to another language, with the support of a thid language(s).

-tmtriangulator - a tool for phrase-table triangulation
+The first, and the most center to the project is tmtriangulate - a tool for phrase-table triangulation

--- Branch tmCreator is to create phrase tables from available corpora (assumed that we have tokenized and aligned data)

-< Tam Hoang >

 ##### ABOUT